-On September 23, 24 and 25, 2005, the American Power Boat Association/Super Boats International will sponsor the “Elizabeth City Jaycee Offshore Grand Prix”, on the waters of the Pasquotank River at Elizabeth City, North Carolina.
-The event will consist of approximately 40 offshore powerboats participating in high-speed competitive races, to be conducted in heats, traveling counter-clockwise around an oval race course.
-A fleet of approximately 250 spectator vessels is expected to gather nearby to view the competition.
+On June 10 and 11, 2006, the Virginia Boat Racing Association will sponsor the “Carolina Cup”, an event previously announced as the “Roar on the River Rampage”, on the waters of the Pasquotank River.
+The event will consist of approximately 60 inboard hydroplanes racing in heats counter-clockwise around an oval racecourse.
+A fleet of spectator vessels is anticipated to gather nearby to view the competition.
 Due to the need for vessel control during the event, vessel traffic will be temporarily restricted to provide for the safety of participants, spectators and transiting vessels.

 The Coast Guard certifies under 5 U.S.C.
-605(b) that this proposed rule would not have a significant economic impact on a substantial number of small entities.
-This rule will affect the following entities, some of which may be small entities: The owners or operators of vessels intending to transit this section of the Pasquotank River during the event.
+605(b) that this rule would not have a significant economic impact on a substantial number of small entities.
+This temporary rule would affect the following entities, some of which might be small entities: the owners or operators of vessels intending to transit this section of the Pasquotank River during the event.

-This rule will not have a significant economic impact on a substantial number of small entities for the following reasons.
-This rule will be in effect for only a short period, from 7:30 a.m. to 6:30 p.m. on September 23, 24, and 25, 2005.
-Although the regulated area will apply to a 4 mile segment of the Intracoastal Waterway channel south of the Elizabeth City Draw Bridge to Pasquotank River Light “5A” (LLN 31420), traffic may be allowed to pass through the regulated area with the permission of the Coast Guard patrol commander.
-In the case where the patrol commander authorizes passage through the regulated area during the event, vessels shall proceed at the minimum speed necessary to maintain a safe course that minimizes wake near the race course.
-Before the enforcement period, we will issue maritime advisories so mariners can adjust their plans accordingly.
+This rule would not have a significant economic impact on a substantial number of small entities for the following reasons.
+This rule will be enforced for only a short period, from 7:30 a.m. to 7 p.m. on June 10 and 11, 2006.
+The regulated area will apply to a segment of the Pasquotank River adjacent to the Elizabeth City waterfront.
+Marine traffic may be allowed to pass through the regulated area with the permission of the Coast Guard Patrol Commander.
+In the case where the Patrol Commander authorizes passage through the regulated area during the event, vessels will be required to proceed at the minimum speed necessary to maintain a safe course that minimizes wake near the race course.
+Before the enforcement period, we would issue maritime advisories so mariners can adjust their plans accordingly.

 If you think that your business, organization, or governmental jurisdiction qualifies as a small entity and that this rule would have a significant economic impact on it, please submit a comment (see ADDRESSES) explaining why you think it qualifies and how and to what degree this rule would economically affect it.